AdaCore/ada-spark-rfcs/features/rfc-flare.md

 These are configuration pragmas.
 Each applies to the single compilation unit it immediately precedes, following the usual placement rules for configuration pragmas given before a library unit.
 Placing one of these pragmas anywhere a configuration pragma is not permitted is illegal.
+More than one of them may apply to a compilation unit, in which case the last one found decides the mode of that unit, the way the pragmas selecting a version of the base language do; a pragma the tool applies from elsewhere, such as one in a configuration pragma file, applies before a pragma placed on the unit itself.

-At most one pragma from either family may apply to a given compilation unit.
-A compilation unit to which no such pragma applies is *regular Ada*; a unit to which a `Flare` pragma applies is in *pedantic Flare* mode; a unit to which a `Flare_Extensions` pragma applies is in *extensions* mode.
+A compilation unit to which no such pragma applies is *regular Ada*; a unit whose deciding pragma is a `Flare` pragma is in *pedantic Flare* mode; a unit whose deciding pragma is a `Flare_Extensions` pragma is in *extensions* mode.
 The pedantic and extensions modes are together referred to as *Flare mode*.

 ### Legality Rules — the version